EBTC facilitates collaborations in applied research between HNU, ID-EEE (Germany) and 3 Indian organisations

 - Created on Thursday, 15 January 2015 15:07

-EBTC’s partner, site the Alliance for Rural Electrification (ARE), pill introduced Hochschule für angewandte Wissenschaften Neu-Ulm (Neu-Ulm University of Applied Sciences) (HNU) and the Institute for Decentralized Electrification, Entrepreneurship and Education Gmbh & Co.(ID-EEE) to EBTC for undertaking work on Standard Risk Mitigation Procedures (SRMP) in India under EBTC’s workplan activities for 2015.
+EBTC’s partner, the Alliance for Rural Electrification (ARE), introduced Hochschule für angewandte Wissenschaften Neu-Ulm (Neu-Ulm University of Applied Sciences) (HNU) and the Institute for Decentralized Electrification, Entrepreneurship and Education Gmbh & Co.(ID-EEE) to EBTC for undertaking work on Standard Risk Mitigation Procedures (SRMP) in India under EBTC’s workplan activities for 2015.
 Professor Dr. Bernard Wagemann, Professor Dr. Elmar Steurer and Mr. David Manetsgruber from JNU and ID-EEE were in Kolkata from 13th - 16th January 2015 where EBTC organised interactions with stakeholders which led to 5 agreements being signed.

 Energy Laboratory of IISWBM